garden-io/garden/docs/reference/module-types/container.md

     #
     # See the [Local Mode guide](https://docs.garden.io/guides/running-service-in-local-mode.md) for more information.
     localMode:
-      # The local port of the ssh tunnel to the target remote k8s cluster.
-      localAppPort:

-      # The command that’s run locally to start the service.
+      # The command to run the local application (optional).
       command:

-      # The k8s name of the remote container.
+      # The k8s name of the remote container (optional).
       containerName:

+      # The working port of the local application.
+      localAppPort:

     # List of ingress endpoints that the service exposes.
     ingresses: